 Matthew Diamond, MD, PhD is a rehabilitation medicine physician and integrative medicine specialist who is certified in medical acupuncture and provides holistic care to athletes and performers.
-Matthew received his MD and PhD degrees from the Mount Sinai School of Medicine and completed his residency training in rehabilitation medicine at the Rusk Institute of NYU.
+Dr. Diamond received his MD and PhD degrees from the Mount Sinai School of Medicine and completed his residency training in rehabilitation medicine at the Rusk Institute of NYU.
 He was appointed as a Fellow in Spine and Sports Medicine at the Hospital for Special Surgery and was invited to join the faculty of the Rusk Institute.
-Matthew holds numerous national leadership roles in sports medicine, and his research in dance medicine has been presented at international conferences and published in peer-reviewed journals.
-Matthew studied medical acupuncture at McMaster University in Ontario, Canada, where his focus was on using a neuroanatomically-based, neurofunctional approach to improve his patients' performance.
-Matthew especially enjoys the classical contemporary dance of Graham and Limon, as well as other movement disciplines, including the Alexander Technique.
+Dr. Diamond holds numerous national leadership roles in sports medicine, and his research in dance medicine has been presented at international conferences and published in peer-reviewed journals.
+Dr. Diamond studied medical acupuncture at McMaster University in Ontario, Canada, where his focus was on using a neuroanatomically-based, neurofunctional approach to improve his patients' performance.
+Dr. Diamond especially enjoys the classical contemporary dance of Graham and Limon, as well as other movement disciplines, including the Alexander Technique.

 Joey C. Fernandez, MD, is an internal medicine/sports medicine physician interested in the injuries and medical problems of performing artists.
-He is Staff Physician at the Harkness Center for Dance Injuries at NYU Langone Medical Center, and at the NYU Student Health Center, where he practices primary care and nonsurgical musculoskeletal medicine.
+He is Staff Physician at the Harkness Center for Dance Injuries at NYU Langone Medical Center where he practices nonsurgical musculoskeletal medicine.
 Dr. Fernandez completed his fellowship in primary care sports medicine at Cleveland Clinic.
 He has provided medical services and event coverage for various professional performing arts companies and athletic teams.
 Prior to his medical training at SUNY Downstate and his residency at University of Michigan, where he cared for collegiate dancers and conducted dance medicine research, Dr. Fernandez earned his BA in Music from NYU and performed as a vocalist throughout New York City.
 He also studied dance and performed with the Joffrey Ballet School.
 Dr. Fernandez continues to enjoy taking dance classes in New York City.

 Leigh Heflin, MSc is the program coordinator of education and marketing at the Harkness Center for Dance Injuries at NYU Langone Medical Center, where she is the director of educational outreach programs, including all continuing education courses.
 Heflin holds a Bachelors of Fine Arts in Dance from the University of North Carolina at Greensboro, a Masters in Dance Science from the Laban Centre in London, UK, and in 2012 she graduated with distinction from New York University with a Master of Arts in Performance Studies.
 She has presented at international conferences for dance medicine professionals and dance educators, and regularly presents injury prevention lectures for the dance community.
 Heflin has also worked as a personal trainer and fitness instructor for the past 10 years and has received 4 national certifications through the National Academy of Sports Medicine, the Aerobics and Fitness Association of America, and KettleBell Concepts.
 She has been a consultant for Dance Spirit, Dance Magazine, Backstage, and other dance publications on topics covering dancer health and fitness.
 Prior to entering the field of dance science, Heflin danced professionally in contemporary dance companies in New York and California.

 Lauren Kreha, ATC, graduated from Grand Valley State University with a degree in Athletic Training in 2010.
 She is on staff at the Harkness Center for Dance Injuries at NYU Langone Medical Center as a Clinical Specialist, emergency management liaison, and on-site Certified Athletic Trainer for SUNY Purchase Dance Conservatory.
-Ms. Kreha provides backstage coverage for Broadway shows and dance companies in New York City as well as injury prevention assessments and educational lectures to the dance community.
-Ms. Kreha has been a consultant for Pointe Magazine, Dance Teacher Magazine, and featured in the NATA News.
-Ms. Kreha is an active member of District 2 of the National Athletic Trainers’ Association as well as a runner, pianist, and vocalist.
+Kreha provides backstage coverage for Broadway shows and dance companies in New York City as well as injury prevention assessments and educational lectures to the dance community.
+Her research interests lie in concussion management in the dancer and performing arts population and is a member of NYU's Concussion Center Research Sub-Committee.
+Kreha has been a consultant for Pointe Magazine, Dance Teacher Magazine, and featured in the NATA News.
+Kreha is an active member of District 2 of the National Athletic Trainers’ Association as well as a runner, pianist, and vocalist.

-Emily Sandow, PT, DPT, is a clinical specialist in physical therapy for the Harkness Center for Dance Injuries at NYU Langone Medical Center.
-Dr. Sandow, DPT, holds an undergraduate degree from New York University in Mathematics, graduated with honors from Columbia University College of Physicians and Surgeons with a Master of Science in Physical Therapy, and completed her Doctorate of Physical Therapy at Columbia University.
+Emily Sandow, PT, DPT, OCS is a board certified orthopedic clinical specialist in physical therapy at the Harkness Center for Dancer Injuries at NYU Langone Medical Center - Hospital for Joint Diseases.
+Dr. Sandow holds an undergraduate degree from New York University in Mathematics, graduated with honors from Columbia University College of Physicians and Surgeons with a Master of Science in Physical Therapy, and completed her Doctorate of Physical Therapy at Columbia University.
 She received the Columbia University faculty award for "Outstanding Student Research."
-She has published articles in peer-reviewed medical journals, has been an invited speaker to national and international medical conferences, and has been a consultant to Pointe, Dance Teacher, and Dance Spirit Magazines.
+Dr. Sandow has published articles in peer-reviewed medical journals, has been an invited speaker to national and international medical conferences, and has been a consultant to Pointe, Dance Teacher, and Dance Spirit Magazines.
+She is an instructor at NYU in the graduate and post-graduate physical therapy program.
 She also provides on-site physical therapy services to major dance companies and Broadway shows.
 Dr. Sandow trained in ballet and modern dance at the Laguardia High School of Performing Arts and the School of American Ballet, and has performed in New York City.